dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  He who falls in love with himself will have no rivals.
+  “A room without books is like a body without a soul.”
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1526 days)
+## 🌟 Experiences (1527 days)

 ### 🧮 Programming languages